avs333/meteorf/README.md

 # meteorf
-A backend for Sasha's meteoinfo.ru scripts
+A frontend for Sasha's meteoinfo.ru scripts